-Fair value hierarchy The fair value of the Financial Assets and Liabilities is included at the amount at which the instrument could be exchanged in a current transaction between willing the fair value of the Financial Assets and Liabilities is included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
-The Company uses the following hierarchy for determining and/or disclosing the fair value of Financial Instruments by valuation techniques:
+Pair value hierarchy the fair value of the fusancial Assets and Lisuoliuss is increased as and amount at which the naturality for determining and/or disclosing the fair value of Pinancial Instruments parties, other than in a forced or liquidation sale.
+The Company uses the following hierarchy for determining and/or disclosing the fair value of Pinancial Instruments by valuation (echniques:

-(i) Level 1: quoted prices (unadjusted) in active markets for identical Assets or Liabilities.
+(i) Level 1: quoted prices (anadjusted) in active markets for idensical Assets or Liabilities.

-(ii) Level 2: inputs other than quoted prices included within Level 1 that are observable for the Assets or Liabilities, either directly (i.e., as prices) or indirectly (i.e., derived from prices)
+(ii) Level 2: inputs other than quoted prices included within Level 1 that are observable for the Assets or Liabilities, either directly (i.e., as prices) or indirectly (i.e.,

-Ouantitative disclosures fair value measurement hierarchy :
+Quantitative disclosures fair value measurement hierarchy: